shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/buyer-reach-and-frequency-report.md

 - Pull a **basic running total** of unique devices for their active Line Items or Insertion Orders.

-- Pull unique devices for these objects over a **defined period of time** (for example, past week)
+- Pull unique devices for these objects over a **defined period of time** (for example, past week).

 - Now you can **filter and group on specific criteria**, which will provide an accurate unique device count across the specified criteria.
-For example, the count of unique devices across Line Items A, B, and D, in the US and Canada, for the past month."
+For example, the count of unique devices across Line Items A, B, and D, in the US and Canada, for the past month.

 ## Time frame